Scraping GitHub with Python and Proxies: A Practical Guide

 Scraping Techniques

-1. Fetch the raw HTML content of the target GitHub page using an HTTP client library.
+Fetch the raw HTML of a public page with an HTTP client.

 import requests